Denza N8

 The Denza X was sold from 2019 to 2021 as a restyled second generation BYD Tang and after Mercedes-Benz withdrew from the joint venture, the Denza X was replaced by the Denza N8 as a major facelift.
 According to Denza, the "N" from the N8 means "New era of intelligence" and "unlimited driving control".
-Indicating that the N7 and N8 will have an advanced driving assist system.
-The updated Denza product series consisted of five product types named with D, E, N, Z, and A, forming the name DENZA.
-The D series is the MPV line with the Denza D9 MPV being the first to be introduced to the market, and the N series is the crossover SUV line, while The other series will include sedans and coupes.

-Denza X (2019–2021)
+Denza X (2019)

 The Denza X was originally introduced at the Guangzhou Auto Show as the Denza Concept X. The concept version is 7-seat crossover SUV based on the second generation BYD Tang.
 The Denza X will be available from early 2020 in two versions including an all-electric variant and a plug-in hybrid version.
 The all-electric Denza X is set to have a range of 500 km and acceleration from 0 to 100 km/h could be done in less than 5 seconds.

 The production Denza X was launched in two versions just as planned, including an all-electric and a plug-in hybrid (PHEV).
 According to the plan, the PHEV version will cost 319,800 Chinese yuan and the all-electric one will cost 289,800 Chinese yuan when starting production and sales.
-Design was announced to be done by the Mercedes-Benz design team.
+It was announced that the designing was done by the Mercedes-Benz design team.

+However, the car did not live up to the expectations placed in it, gaining little popularity and disappearing from the market after 2 years of production at the end of 2021.

 Denza N8 (2023)

-The Denza N8 is essentially the facelift version of the previous Denza X, and is reintroduced as a five- to seven-seater large crossover SUV expected to unveil in 2023.
+The Denza N8 is essentially the facelift version of the previous Denza X, and is reintroduced as a five- to seven-seater large crossover SUV unveiled in 2023.
 It is said that the Denza N8 would adopt the DM-p hybrid technology plus the e-platform 3.0 structure.

+Despite using the Denza N8 name it is unrelated to the current full-size SUV model.